 - Knowledge bases and FAQs

-Automating helpdesk processes can be valuable for small businesses wanting to improve their response times and save on costs.
-In fact, manually handling a help desk ticket is believed to cost $22 (around £17).
+Automating customer support processes can be valuable for small businesses wanting to improve their response times and save on costs.
+In fact, manually handling a customer support ticket is believed to cost $22 (around £17).

 One example of automating a business’s support functions is by using a ticketing system.
 This saves time by automatically assigning tickets to team members and organising them according to the request type.
 Such as a query regarding delayed shipping being quickly assigned to a member responsible for dispatching orders.